jorgebucaran/hyperapp/README.md

 Working with traditional event emitters requires complicated resource management like adding and removing event listeners, closing connections, clearing intervals—not to mention testing asynchronous code is tricky.
 What happens when the source you are subscribed to shuts down?
 How do you cancel or restart a subscription?
 Think of subscriptions as "virtual DOM meets events".
 When our application state changes we compare the new and old subscriptions, compute their differences and rewire the underlying connections to match the desired state.

 Similar to how we use hyperscript to create virtual nodes instead of writing them out by hand, we use a function to create each type of event we want to subscribe to.
 For time ticks there is [@hyperapp/time], for global mouse and keyboard events there is [@hyperapp/mouse] and [@hyperapp/keyboard].
 Need to use WebSockets for real-time two-way communication? [`@hyperapp/websocket`] got you covered.
 In this section, we'll walk through concrete examples that show how to use and create your own subscriptions.
-Let's dive in!

 ### Controlling time

+{{TODO}}

-{{general info about cliock ticks To subscribe to clock ticks, we'll import the `tick` function from `@hyperapp/time`.}}
+To subscribe to clock ticks, we'll import the `tick` function from `@hyperapp/time`.

 ```jsx
 import { h, app } from "hyperapp"